How to Prepare

 To schedule your appointment, log into Book It and click "New Appointment".
 You will be able to choose a writing consultation, as well as the date and time for your consultation.
 From this scheduling page, you are able to upload a document such as an assignment sheet or rubric.
 You can attach a draft of your paper so it is available during the consultation, but the consultant cannot read your project beforehand.

-For more information about our writing center space, as well as our COVID-19 safety policies and procedures, please email Patrick Johnson, Writing Center Director (email@example.com).
+For additional information or any questions about our writing center space, please email Patrick Johnson, Writing Center Director ([email protected]).

 To create a virtual appointment, log into Book It and select "New Appointment" and then our writing service.
 You will be able to select the date, time, and consultant; however, make sure to select "Virtual" when choosing your location.

 When it is time for your appointment, simply log back into Book It, select "My Appointments" and then click the blue "Check In" button.
 You can check in up to fifteen minutes before your consultation, and be sure to periodically refresh your webpage in order to see the most recent update regarding your appointment status.
 When your consultant is ready to work with you, your "Check In" button will change to "Enter Appointment" and will direct you to a Google Meet room where your writing consultant will be ready to work with you!

 Drop-Ins have a similar format to Appointments through Book It, however you don't need to have a preset time to visit a writing consultant.
-This service is first come, first serve, and our consultants do their best to join you for your consultation as soon as possible.
+This service is first come, first served, and our consultants do their best to join you for your consultation as soon as possible.